YangWu1227/YangWu1227/README.md

 - 🌱 I’m currently learning **Python, R, C++, Machine Learning, and Statistics**

-- 📝 I often write posts on [https://www.kenwuyang.com/en/](https://www.kenwuyang.com/en/)
+- 📝 I write posts on [https://www.kenwuyang.com/en/](https://www.kenwuyang.com/en/) to push myself to continue to learn

 - 📫 How to reach me at **yangwu2020@gmail.com**